 I can say that, from the little I've read of his books so far, the message fills and relights the flame of hope and faith for the future in my heart.
 Not because Frank Viola writes incredibly well (which he does), entertains (which he does in a good way) eller because he sits on the truth to all the universe's mysteries (Jesus Christ IS the Truth with a capital T and I doubt mister Viola would "sit" on Jesus in any sense...
 Sorry, but my tired brain seems to mess with my thoughts, heh), but because I can really feel Jesus' heart beat for his beloved bride.
 I feel that it literally bubbles of anticipation, joy and love for all my brothers and sisters in the Lord when I spend time with the Word, Lord Jesus, and read, explore rather, more of God's original thought and purpose for his Church, in Viola's book "Reimagining Church".

-t invited to visit one.
+I never planned on leaving the old way of doing church.
+I wasn't looking for a new church and couldn't even conceive of what an organic church would look like when I was first invited to visit one.
 But I visited and what I found was unlike anything I had ever seen.
 This church wasn’t a Bible study, a prayer group, a healing/soaking prayer session, or a worship service.

 Instead, this church focused on Jesus Christ.
 And everyone sang about Him, shared about Him, and worshipped Him.
 These Christians had been captivated by the beauty of the Lord Jesus Christ and, quite honestly, they didn’t desire to spend time doing anything else when they met, but sing to/with/about Him, share Him, and love one another through Him.